sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/module-01/readme.md

 ## Satellizer

-<a href="https://github.com/sahat/satellizer" target="_blank">Satellizer</a> is an Angular modules that hides a lot of the complexity of using JWTs.
+<a href="https://github.com/sahat/satellizer" target="_blank">Satellizer</a> is an Angular module that hides a lot of the complexity of using JWTs.
 This is both a good and a bad thing.
 Let's not lose sight of how Satellizer is helping us:

 1. Provides methods to authenticate a user with email/password and any OAuth provider.
 These methods send requests to the server, and when the server responds, Satellizer takes care of saving the JWT to `localStorage`.
 2. Sends the JWT with every request using an **Angular Interceptor**.